hanhanwu/Hanhan_Data_Science_Resources2/README.md

   * Dropout: Dropout is a regularization technique which prevents over-fitting of the network.
 When training a certain number of neurons in the hidden layer is randomly dropped.
 This means that the training happens on several architectures of the neural network on different combinations of the neurons.
 You can think of drop out as an ensemble technique, where the output of multiple networks is then used to produce the final output.
   * Batch Normalization, it is used to ensure the data distribution will be the same as the next layer expected.
 Because after backpropagation, the weights changed and the data distribution may also changed while te next layer expects to see similar data distribution it has seen before.
   * CNN (Convolutional Neural Network)
+    * 1×1 convolution CNN can help in dimensionality reduction, feature pooling and it suffers less overfitting due to small kernel size
     * Filter: is a smaller window of data, it used to filter the entire data into multiples windows, each window generates a convoluted value.
 All the convoluted values form a new set of data.
 Using this method, an image can be convoluted into less parameters.
 CNN is often used on image
     * Pooling: a pooling layer is often added between convolutional layers to reduce parameters in order to reduce overfitting.
 For example, in practice, MAX pooling works better
     * Padding: Padding refers to adding extra layer of zeros across the images so that the output image has the same size as the input